chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

      };
      ```

-   - Wrapping what looks like a function declaration in parentheses creates a function expression
+   - Wrapping what looks like a function declaration in parentheses creates a function expression.

      ```js
      // Function expression, not declaration
      (function greetPeople() {
        console.log("Good Morning!");
      });
-     // this code is actually throws an error: expected function call but instead saw an expression.
      ```

+     - This code is actually throws an error: expected function call but instead saw an expression.
+     - No code statement here because it gets wrapped into an expression LOL, needs a let something = function expression to make it a statement.

+     ```js
+     let a = (function greetPeople() {
+       console.log("Good Morning!");
+     });
+     ```

+     - This function expression has a name and is not anonymous, but the name is unusable because it's not in the same scope as other code, since the function expression gets wrapped in parenthesis, and is thus part of a statement.

      ```js
      function makeGreeter(name) {